New! Exclusive discounts for ordering online

-There are a host of reasons why bundling your broadband and mobile phone is a good idea: among them are added convenience and value for money.
+There are a host of reasons why bundling your broadband and mobile phone is a good idea: but the two main ones are added convenience and value for money.

 If you are using your broadband connection primarily for emailing, social networking and light downloading, lower connection speeds will suffice.

-If you are a gaming enthusiast or enjoy downloading films and music on a regular basis, speeds of 20Mb-plus and unlimited (subject to fair usage) download allowances are preferable.
+If you are a gaming enthusiast or enjoy downloading films and music on a regular basis, speeds of 20Mbps-plus and unlimited (subject to fair usage) download allowances are preferable.

 The best way to estimate your mobile phone requirements is to consider how many minutes you spend on the phone and how many texts you send on an average day and multiply both numbers by 30.
 This will give you a figure to work with.